stefanoabalsamo79/yet-another-argo-rollouts-spike/README.md

 ![image_002](./images_and_diagrams/image_002.png)

-After that let's modify our deployment in order to trigger a new revision.
+### After that let's modify our deployment in order to trigger a new revision
  [`deploy-charts/charts/deployment/templates/deployment.yaml`](deploy-charts/charts/deployment/templates/deployment.yaml)
 ```yaml
 ...